 Broadway Arts Centre (Roncesvalles Village)

 Give your kiddo a chance to shine during Mini Musical Theatre Camp at Broadway Arts Centre.
 Kids will spend the week singing, dancing, acting, doing crafts, playing theatre games, and more!
-The week ends on a high note with a production of The Wizard of Oz for family and friends.
+The week ends on a high note with a production of Frozen for family and friends.
 Ages 4–10

 Royal Conservatory School (Yorkville)

-Music camps for kids include Instrument Exploration (ages 4–5 and 6–7); a musical-theatre camp (ages 8–10) incorporating singing, movement, and building costumes and sets; and a camp that combines French language learning and music exploration (ages 5–8) in partnership with Alliance Française.
+Music camps for kids include Instrument Exploration (ages 4–5 and 6–7) and a musical-theatre camp (ages 8–12) incorporating singing, movement, and building costumes and sets.
 Ages 4–10

 The Second City (Downtown)